saulpierotti/markdown_notebook/BDP.md

 		* The OS then swaps the requested page in memory from the swap area of the disk
 		* If there is no space in memory another page is swapped out to disk
 		* If the memory is constantly full this swapping results in a lot of time spent moving data back and forth, degrading performances
-* `top` shows the status of all the logical cores in the system
+* The `top` command on a Linux system shows the status of all the logical cores in the system
 	* `wa` shows the time spent waiting for I/O
 	* `load` average shows the number of processes waiting for enetering in CPU
 		* It should be at most equal to the number of cores, otherwise we are in an overloading
 * A good source of info for the system is `cat /proc/cpuinfo`
 	* `flags` shows the capabilities of the processor (instructions)

-# Memory
+## Memory
-* Memory is RAM, it is volatile and fast
+* Random Access Memory (RAM) is a device used for storing information for immediate use
+* When talking about memory, in general we are referring to RAM
+* RAM typicaly stores working data and machine code
-* We typically have a memory hierarchy
+* We typically have a memory hierarchy on a PC
-	* The first memory is the CPU register
+	* The first-tier memory is the CPU register
 	* L1, L2 and L3 cache in the processor
 		* L1 is subdivided in L1i (instructions) and L1d (data)
 		* L3 is shared among cores (in some cases), while L1 and L2 are core-specific